orthanc-mirrors/orthanc-book/Sphinx/source/plugins/osimis-webviewer.rst

 - **Can I use the Osimis Viewer in a medical environment ?**

-  The Osimis Viewer is not CE marked or FDA approved and can not be used to produce a diagnostic.
+  The Osimis Viewer is not a Medical Device; it is not CE marked or FDA approved.

+  The Osimis Viewer is an open source Viewer that cannot be used for diagnostic or therapeutic purposes.

-  However, the viewer can be used by:
+  However, the viewer can be used as a communication tool that allows Researchers, Teachers, Technicians, General Practitioner or Patients to visualize medical images for information only.

-  - Patients
-  - General practioner to explain a pathology to their patients
-  - Technicians to check the content/quality of studies
-  - Researchers
-  - Teachers

-  Check your local regulations to ensure you're using it in a legal manner.
+  Check your local regulations to ensure you’re using it in a legal manner.

 - **What video formats are supported by the Osimis Web Viewer ?**